 As new climate change measures are introduced or strengthened, the Company's cost of business, including insurance premiums, may increase, and the Company may incur expenses related to complying with environmental regulations and policies where it does business.
 Such costs may include purchasing new equipment to reduce emissions to comply with new regulatory standards or to mitigate the financial impact of different forms of carbon pricing.
 In addition, the Company may incur costs related to engaging with governments, regulators and industry organizations for new mandates on infrastructure projects, proactively and regularly monitoring regulatory trends and implementing adequate compliance processes.
-Although the Company intends to actively monitor all applicable climate change laws and regulations and to fully comply with them, and to be proactive in promoting and supporting climate change mitigation actions, inadvertent compliance shortfalls could result in penalties and reputational damage that may impair the Company's future prospects.
+Although the Company actively monitors applicable climate change laws and regulations and compliance with them, and is proactive in promoting and supporting climate change mitigation actions, inadvertent compliance shortfalls could result in penalties and reputational damage that may impair the Company's future prospects.